lkesteloot/unsong/unsong.md

 He reached an arm out toward my head.

 Then something moved behind him, and the Drug Lord wheeled around to confront it.
 Jane walked towards us from the far end of the ball court.
-She still wore her black leather jacket and black leather pants, but her long black hair had streaks of white in it now, and her eyes had flecks of silver, and her face looked…different?
+She still wore her black leather jacket and black leather pants, but her long black hair had streaks of white in it now, and her eyes had flecks of silver, and her face looked... different?
 Somehow more?
 She looked almost happy.
 I knew who she was now.
 There was a very big sword in her hand, so big that by rights she shouldn’t have been able to hold it.
 It definitely hadn’t been there before.
 “Let them go,” said Jane, “or else I’m warning you, [i]I’ll do what my father did.[/i]”

 For the first time, I saw the Drug Lord’s little smile fade.
 “Go away, mortal!” he commanded, and a wave of fire and wind crashed against her.